• Skip to primary navigation

 How long do Milky Bar cookies last?

-They will last for up to 5 days if stored in an airtight container at room temperature.
+They will last for up to 5 days if you keep them in an airtight container at room temperature.

 Can they be frozen?

-Yes, Milky Bar cookies freeze really well!
-To freeze them, put them in an airtight container or wrap them tightly with clingfilm or tinfoil and freeze for up to 1 month.
+Yes, these cookies freeze really well, for up to 3 months!
+To freeze them, put them in an airtight container or wrap them tightly with clingfilm or tinfoil.
 When you're ready to defrost, let them sit out at room temperature for an hour or so until fully thawed.
 Do not refreeze.

 Can they be made gluten-free?